rjadams82/unifi-openvpn/README.md

 172.16.0.2 - Remote Site TUN adapater
 ```

+## DDNS Setup
+You can use the public IP address of your Primary site USG (wan interface) or a hostname/domain for your Remote openVPN to connect to.
+If you do not have a static IP on your USG internet connection your VPN will obviously fail if your public IP address changes.
+The easiest way to get around this is by using a DDNS service.

+This is a topic that is covered in depth elsewhere so I won't go into detail.
+For more help with DDNS checkout UI article [https://help.ui.com/hc/en-us/articles/9203184738583-UniFi-Gateway-Dynamic-DNS]

 ## Setup Unifi Gateway
 Log into USG cli to generate auth key.
 Name the key so you know which site-to-site connection it is for. (openvpn-secret-site1 etc)

 `generate vpn openvpn-key /config/auth/openvpn-secret-site1`

-You will need this key for your openvpn remote site so copy the contents to a text file for now:
+You will need this key for the USB site-to-site connectino details and your openvpn remote site so copy the contents to a text file for now:

 `sudo cat /config/auth/openvpn-secret-site1`